 Yes, absolutely!
 I love albums.
 Your photographs should be printed and not kept hidden away on a USB or on your computer hard drive.
 My fine art books are custom designed with durability and beauty in mind and you can find out more info here.
 There’s nothing else like it.
 A fine art book starts at $1500 when pre-purchased with your wedding booking or $2200 if ordered after the wedding day.

 What is the difference between film and digital photography?
 Why should I choose a film photographer?

 I grew up shooting film.
 When I was at photography school, film was the only medium available.
 Digital photography took off by the time I completed my studies in 2007.
 Some of the greatest fashion, fine art and documentary photographers all shot with film.
 But at the end of the day, it doesn’t matter what medium is used to capture your wedding day.
 The photographer’s vision is more important.
 On that note…

 - Film photography requires an analog camera that takes a roll of photographic film which is a thin flexible strip of plastic coated with a light sensitive emulsion — also called a negative.
 Images are captured and recorded on the negative.
 The roll of film must be processed (chemically) then scanned to produce photographs.
-Depending on the camera format, a roll of film can have between 10 to 36 frames or pictures.
+Depending on the camera format, a roll of film can have between 10 to 36 frames (images).

 - Digital photography involves a digital camera that uses a digital sensor to capture images.
 The images are recorded on a flash card loaded in the camera.
 Thousands of frames can be saved on a single flash card.

-Yes, film photography is a bit “old-school” as I must use analog cameras that are no longer in production — I believe that’s the beauty of it.
+Yes, film photography is a bit “old-school” as I must use cameras that are no longer in production.
+I believe that’s the beauty of it.
 The difference is in the mindset and in the picture-taking process.
 Working with film requires a disciplined, considered approach.
 The images are also luminous, light and airy.
 Yes it’s imperfect but it’s also perfectly beautiful.